chrismin1202/campaign-contribution-api/README.md

   1. Run the application.
       ```sh
       java \
-        -cp /path-to-your-repo-dir/campaign-contribution-api/target/scala-2.12/campaign-contribution-api-assembly-0.0.1.jar \
+        -cp target/scala-2.12/campaign-contribution-api-assembly-0.0.1.jar \
           -Dapi.basePath="/any/arbitrary/empty/directory/that/exits" \
           -Dapi.google.apiKey="YOUR_GOOGLE_API_KEY_GOES_HERE" \
       com.chrism.api.CampaignContributionService
       ```
-      Replace `/path-to-your-repo-dir/campaign-contribution-api` with the actual path to your repository, `/any/arbitrary/empty/directory/that/exits` with the actual path you want to use for persisting data, e.g., `/tmp/campaign-contribution-test`, and `YOUR_GOOGLE_API_KEY_GOES_HERE` with the actual API key.<br />
+      If you are not running from the root directory of your repository, you need to replace `target/scala-2.12/campaign-contribution-api-assembly-0.0.1.jar` with the fully qualified path. `/any/arbitrary/empty/directory/that/exits` should be replaced with the actual path you want to use for persisting data, e.g., `/tmp/campaign-contribution-test`, and `YOUR_GOOGLE_API_KEY_GOES_HERE` with the actual API key.<br />
       Note that this implementation uses Java System Properties for setting configurations rather than command line arguments or environment variables.
 Note `-Dapi.basePath` and `-Dapi.google.apiKey`.<br />
       Also note that due to the number of API calls that need to be made, the application limits the number of states to a few.
 Refer to `CampaignContributionService.DefaultStates` for the states that are included in the aggregates.
 To override, you can pass in `-Dapi.states` to the command.
 To include all 50 states:
       ```sh